strawberryjello/strawberryjello.github.io/_posts/2020-05-17-doom-emacs-opensuse.md

 zypper install emacs-26.3-lp151.327.7.x86_64
 ```

-Afterwards I was prompted to install matching upgrades for emacs-info and emacs-x11.
+After running this I was prompted to install matching upgrades for emacs-info and emacs-x11.
 Once I was done with those, Emacs was up and running again; I still had my existing Spacemacs config at the time, and I didn't notice any breakage.

 ## ripgrep